Preventative Care Screening

 Why?
 Early detection and prevention of cervical cancer.

-How often?
-Every 3 years.
+weakened immune system.
 More frequently if history of abnormal pap tests.
-Discuss with MD.
+Discuss with your

 Why?
 Early detection and prevention of breast cancer.

 How often?
-Every 1-2 years.
-Screening before age 50 if significant family history of breast cancer.
-Discuss with MD.
+Every 2 years.
+Screening before age 40 if significant family history of breast cancer.

 Why?
 Early detection and prevention of colorectal cancer.